ChessiKaizen/Flight-booking-management-/README.md

 # ✈️ Flight Booking Management System

 ## 📌 Overview
-The **Flight Booking Management System** is a web-based application designed to simplify the process of searching, booking, and managing flight reservations.
+The **Flight Booking Management System** is a cli-based application designed to simplify the process of searching, booking, and managing flight reservations.
-It provides users with an intuitive interface to browse available flights, check schedules, and confirm bookings securely.
+It is just a simple project that I built on my foundation year mainly on C programming language.
 ---

 ## 🚀 Features